Azure/azure-event-hubs-c/docs/desktop_ubuntu_setup.md

   ms.date="05/29/2015"
   ms.author="dobett"/>

-> This document is known to be outdated

 # How to build the samples in Ubuntu

 The following procedure describes the process of building and running the Event Hubs SDK samples (**send** and **send_batch**) in an Ubuntu desktop environment.
 The samples enable your Ubuntu machine to act as a device that can connect to an Azure Event Hub.